Top 11 Venture Capital Firms for Consumer Software Startups

 Image of Amazon Alexa Fund- Top VCs in Consumer Software

-The Amazon Alexa Fund is a corporate venture capital arm with up to $200 million dedicated to advancing voice technology.
-Based in Seattle, it supports companies building new experiences with voice.
+The Amazon Alexa Fund is a corporate venture capital firm with up to $200 million in funding.
+Its primary goal is to support innovation in voice technology and ambient computing.

 • Geographical presence: Seattle, Washington